-AJU 4700: Criminal Law and Procedure (3) Prerequisite: AJU 1100 or AJU 3510 or permission of instructor Integrated overview of the elements of substantive criminal law and the fundamental concepts of due process and fairness underlying American criminal procedure.
+AJU 4700: Criminal Law and Procedure (3)

+Prerequisite: AJU 1100 or AJU 3510 or permission of instructor

+Integrated overview of the elements of substantive criminal law and the fundamental concepts of due process and fairness underlying American criminal procedure.

-AJU 4720: Constitutional Law (3) Prerequisite: POL 1010 or AJU 1100 or permission of instructor An examination of the foundational document of the American government and the historical development of the U.S. Constitution through interpretive Supreme Court rulings.
+AJU 4720: Constitutional Law (3)

+An examination of the foundational document of the American government and the historical development of the U.S. Constitution through interpretive Supreme Court rulings.
 (Dual listing with POL 4720.)

-AJU 4730: Civil Liberties and Civil Rights (3) Prerequisite: POL 1010 or AJU 1100 or permission of instructor An examination of the Bill of Rights of the U.S. Constitution and civil rights legislation as applied in the criminal justice system at the federal and state levels of government through interpretive Supreme Court rulings.
+AJU 4730: Civil Liberties and Civil Rights (3)

+An examination of the Bill of Rights of the U.S. Constitution and civil rights legislation as applied in the criminal justice system at the federal and state levels of government through interpretive Supreme Court rulings.
 (Dual listing with POL 4730.)

-AJU 4970: Independent Study in Administration of Justice (1-3) Prerequisite: AJU 1100 or permission of instructor Individual, instructor-supervised study or research into selected topics in the administration of justice.
+AJU 4970: Independent Study in Administration of Justice (1-3)

+Prerequisite: AJU 1100 or permission of instructor

+Individual, instructor-supervised study or research into selected topics in the administration of justice.